Dhow boats in the water outside Ras al Hadd. Don't miss the reflections

 The trunk was slightly knocked out of position and had to be fixed.

-on the top of a hill.
-From the fort it was possible to get a nice view over the town.
+possible to get a nice view over the town.

 Next stop for us was Ras al Hadd.
 There we in the evening went on a turtle safari.
 The beaches south of Ras al Hadd are the nesting grounds for thousands of turtles.
 The turtles are only active at night so the turtle tours are at night.
 Turtles are active at night to avoid predators who wants to eat their eggs.
 The use of camera flash was not permitted on the tour and only the guides were allowed to use a torch.
 In the light from only a small torch it is very hard to take good photos.
 I put on the blog the best photo I took there.
 On the photo you can see small newly hatched turtles.
 They were so cute!